Sea's Shopee exits France a few months into Europe foray

 France was one of the most significant new markets for the Singapore-based Internet giant, which embarked on an aggressive international push last year to drive growth beyond South-east Asia.

 The pullback marks another blow abroad for Sea, whose signature game Free Fire was banned in India last month.
-Shopee could now turn its focus on other key markets such as Latin America.
+Shopee could now turn its focus to other key markets such as Latin America.

 The move comes as the online retail and entertainment empire, which counts China's Tencent Holdings as an investor, faces increased regulatory scrutiny in India.
 Sea lost more than US$16 billion (S$21.7 billion) of its value in its biggest daily drop after New Delhi abruptly banned its most popular mobile gaming title, underscoring the geopolitical challenges it faces in expanding its offering beyond South-east Asia.